Welcome to our new article about Melatonin and its effect on fertility.

 Melatonin Deficiency might lead to erection problems by facilitating excessive oxidative stress and reducing the antioxidant capacity.

-However, the number of free radicals could affect our sperm quality and mobility by creating inflammation. (interleukins (IL), lymphokines, and tumor necrosis factor (TNF)
+The number of free radicals could affect our sperm quality and mobility.
+This happens by creating inflammation.
+This includes interleukins (IL), lymphokines, and tumor necrosis factor (TNF).

 For women, Melatonin blocks the activation of estrogen receptors for DNA binding.

-Inhibiting estrogen receptor activity can interfere with the development of breast cancer cells and prevent them from growing into tumors.
-This means Melatonin is also that they important for the prevent breast cancer.
+Inhibiting estrogen receptor activity can interfere with the development of breast cancer cells.
+It can prevent them from growing into tumors.
+This means Melatonin is also important for preventing breast cancer.

 Age-related infertility is the inability to conceive a child due to the woman’s age.
 It is caused by a decrease in fertility with age.

-The main cause of this type of infertility are:
+The leading cause of this type of infertility are:

 - Ovarian aging and decreased follicle production,